metonym/svelte-highlight/README.md

 All `Highlight` components allow for a tag to be added at the top-right of the codeblock displaying the language name.

-The language tag can be given a custom `background` , `color` , and `border-radius` through the custom properties shown.
+The language tag can be given a custom `background` , `color` , and `border-radius` through CSS custom properties.

-This is also compatible with custom languages.

-It is recommended that you set values for `--hljs-background` and `--hljs-foreground` to ensure the langtags remain readable on any theme.
+It is recommended that you set values for `--hljs-background` and `--hljs-foreground` to ensure the langtags are readable with your theme.

 See the [Languages page](SUPPORTED_LANGUAGES.md) for a list of supported languages.